NickMcConnell/Beleriand/docs/playing.rst

 series of keypresses, from which the underlying command is extracted, along with any encoded arguments.
-You may choose how the standard "keyboard keys" are mapped to the "underlying commands" by choosing one of the two standard "keysets", the "original" keyset or the "roguelike" keyset.
+You may choose how the standard "keyboard keys" are mapped to the "underlying commands" by choosing one of the two standard "keysets", the "original" keyset or the "Angband-like" keyset.

 The original keyset is very similar to the "underlying" command set, with a few additions (such as the ability to use the numeric "directions" to